-- A number of records accessed is in tens.
+- The number of records accessed are in tens.

 This term is defined by the relatively low volume of transactions.
 Queries are generally complex and involve aggregation.
-In this type of OLAP systems, a response time is an effectiveness measure, applications are widely used by Data Mining techniques.
+In this type of OLAP system, response time is an effective measure, applications are widely used by Data Mining techniques.

-In OLAP database there is aggregated, historical data, stored in multi-dimensional schemas (usually star schema).
+In the OLAP database, there is aggregated, historical data stored in multi-dimensional schemas (usually star schema).

 - Contains historical data.